-Following a 20 year career in fashion and some changes in my personal life I decided to train as a Doula and completed courses with Doula UK and Nurturing Birth.
+Following a 20 year career in fashion and some changes in my personal life I decided to train as a Doula and completed courses with Doula UK (2004) and Nurturing Birth (2009).
 I practised as a Post Natal Doula for around 10 years before becoming a Birth Doula.

-There are many aspects of being a doula that I have loved; building trusting relationships with my clients and enjoying close friendships with those who have come into my life through my work.
+There are many aspects of being a doula that I love; building trusting relationships with my clients and enjoying close friendships with those who have come into my life through my work.
 The experiences we have shared have taught me so much.

-Having a Doula there by your side can help take away some of the uncertainties.
-The non-judgmental, protective and well-informed support from a Doula helps give you confidence in yourself and the choices and decisions you will make.
+Having a Doula there by your side to be your advocate can help take away some of the uncertainties.
+Non-judgmental, protective and well-informed support from a Doula helps give you confidence in yourself and the choices and decisions you will make.

 Booney Smith MHbA